LOCAL OFFER

 How do you communicate with service users and how are they involved in decision making/planning?

-We send out a newsletter with information about our events, plus other local and national news and there is lots of information on our website.
+We send out a monthly e-newsletter with information about our events and activities, plus other local and national news.
+There is also a news page and lots of other useful information on our website.

 We have a Facebook group just for families where you can find out more about our activities and get useful information, or contact other families.

-We sent out text alerts or information by post to families without email.
+We also send out text alerts or information by post to families without email.

 We encourage families to become Family Members – this means that they can help us make decisions about the charity at our AGM by being a voting member.
-We also have Family Trustee who give us a family perspective as we make decisions about the direction of the charity.
+The majority of our Trustees are former or current service users, who give us a family perspective as we make decisions about the direction of the charity.
+We also have a youth representative on our Board of Trustees who actively seeks and represents local children and young people’s suggestions and views at Board level.

 We have an open feedback area on our website so that families can send anonymous feedback at any time.